 81. Ms. Ynessu however explained that the decision referred to was taken in 2018 outside of the 2016 PMD period.
-Further, that the decision was not about abolition of post but of hiring of local staff as opposed to international staff.23
+Further, that the decision was not about abolition of post but of hiring of local staff as opposed to international staff.
 82. The Applicant questions the fact that the decision was taken by the TMRG who should not have a role in that.
-Ms. Ynessu, while emphasising the fact that the senior management representative of the country office is represented at the TMRG, explained that any actions by the TMRG which were beyond the cycle of 2016 were not in the purview of the Rebuttal Panel.24 Since there is no evidence contradicting that of Ms. Ynessu, especially about the fact that discussions about phasing out the Applicant's position took place in 2018, the Tribunal finds that matters concerning the abolition of the Applicant's post are not relevant to this review process.
+Ms. Ynessu, while emphasising the fact that the senior management representative of the country office is represented at the TMRG, Ms. Andersen's hearing transcript, 1 September 2022, page 14, lines 15-20 and page 18, lines 2-6.
+Ibid., on 22 June 2022, page 26, lines 4-12.

+&lt;sup>23 Ms. Ynessu's hearing transcript, 13 June 2022; page 67, lines 7-21.
+Judgment No.: UNDT/2023/077 explained that any actions by the TMRG which were beyond the cycle of 2016 were not in the purview of the Rebuttal Panel.
+Since there is no evidence contradicting that of Ms. Ynessu, especially about the fact that discussions about phasing out the Applicant's position took place in 2018, the Tribunal finds that matters concerning the abolition of the Applicant's post are not relevant to this review process.
 83. The Applicant points to the fact that while his mid-term evaluation was assessed as "On-Track" and there was no reminder from his supervisor concerning his performance after the mid-term assessment, he was given a low rating at the end of cycle.
 This, he claims is evidence that the performance assessment was made intentionally to make him an underperformer to oust him from his position.
 84. Ms. Andersen explained that in the mid-term review, she noticed some areas that needed improvement.
 She however rated the mid-year progress as on track after the Applicant assured her that the outstanding items would be delivered.
-She also recognized the very high complexity of the ZRBF operation and the fact that the Applicant's experience had been very focused on traditional UNDP programming.25

-23 Ms. Ynessu's hearing transcript, 13 June 2022; page 67, lines 7-21.
+She also recognized the very high complexity of the ZRBF operation and the fact that the Applicant's experience had been very focused on traditional UNDP programming.
+Regarding Grantee Agreements, she explained that the bulk of actual work (the financial movement, i.e., the amount of money that was flowing through the programme) increased significantly between the mid-year review and the end of year review.26 85.
+After the mid-year, the contracts were being implemented and during that implementation period (the second half of the year), there were deficiencies such as the lack of analysis of the financial activities under ZRBF, lack of analysis in relation to the performance of the grantees and the lack of understanding of how the financial reports were to be produced which attracted a low end of year rating.
+86. Ms. Ynessu also stated that the fact that Ms. Andersen gave an on-track Ibid., at page 68, lines 7-10.

-25 Ms. Andersen's witness statement, para.
+Ms. Andersen's witness statement, para.
 11.